 If ever there was a show that could transport you into a sense of childlike wonder and glee, it’s this one.
 Endearing performances, visually stunning sets and technical trickery and stunts that one-up themselves at every turn, this is a well-oiled machine with a sprinkle of that irresistible Disney magic.
 From high-flying acrobatics to mystifying special effects, it pulls out all the stops.
 It's the kind of show where set changes are applauded.

-Whether or not you caught this production from Disney Theatrical with Cameron Mackintosh and the Michael Cassel Group the first time it landed the Sydney stage in 2011, you’re in for a fresh experience.
+Whether or not you caught this production from Disney Theatrical with Cameron Mackintosh and the Michael Cassel Group the first time it landed on local stage in 2011, you’re in for a fresh experience.
 There is an adept new cast and whole lot more tricks packed into its deceptive carpet bag.

 It's the kind of show where set changes are applauded